Temple of Artemis

-The earliest version of the temple (a Bronze Age temenos) antedated the Ionic immigration by many years.
-Callimachus, in his Hymn to Artemis, attributed it to the Amazons.
-In the 7th century BC, it was destroyed by a flood.

-Its reconstruction, in more grandiose form, began around 550 BC, under Chersiphron, the Cretan architect, and his son Metagenes.
-The project was funded by Croesus of Lydia, and took 10 years to complete.
-This version of the temple was destroyed in 356 BC by an arsonist.
+The beginning of the history of the temple is unclear.
+It is known, however, that the earliest version of the temple was destroyed by a flood in the 7th century BCE.
+A more elaborate reconstruction of the temple began around 550 BCE under the leadership of the architect Chersiphron, funded by Croesus of Lydia.
+This version of the temple lasted until 356 BCE, when it was burned down by an arsonist, popularly identified as Herostratus.

-The next, greatest, and last form of the temple, funded by the Ephesians themselves, is described in Antipater of Sidon's list of the world's Seven Wonders:

-I have set eyes on the wall of lofty Babylon on which is a road for chariots, and the statue of Zeus by the Alpheus, and the hanging gardens, and the colossus of the Sun, and the huge labour of the high pyramids, and the vast tomb of Mausolus; but when I saw the house of Artemis that mounted to the clouds, those other marvels lost their brilliancy, and I said, "Lo, apart from Olympus, the Sun never looked on aught so grand".
+The final form of the temple was funded by the people of Ephesus.
+The temple was central to Ephesian life, as it had great political and social value to its citizens.
+The Ephesian Artemis, which was considered as separate from the Hellenic version of the god, had very unique features and artifacts associated with her and was seen as a protector of the city.

 Location and history

-The Temple of Artemis (Artemision) was located near the ancient city of Ephesus, about 75 km south from the modern port city of İzmir, in Turkey.
+The Temple of Artemis (artemisia) was located near the ancient city of Ephesus, about 75 km south from the modern port city of İzmir, in Turkey.
 Today the site lies on the edge of the modern town of Selçuk.

 The sacred site (temenos) at Ephesus was far older than the Artemision itself.
 Pausanias was certain that it antedated the Ionic immigration by many years, being older even than the oracular shrine of Apollo at Didyma.
 He said that the pre-Ionic inhabitants of the city were Leleges and Lydians.
 Callimachus, in his Hymn to Artemis attributed the earliest temenos at Ephesus to the Amazons, legendary warrior-women whose religious practise he imagined already centered upon an image (bretas) of Artemis, their matron goddess.
 Pausanias believed that the temple pre-dated the Amazons.